dusty736/customer_churn/README.md

 # End-to-End Predictive Analytics Project Example

+This dataset contains information about bank customers and their churn status, which indicates whether they have exited the bank or not.
+It is suitable for exploring and analyzing factors influencing customer churn in banking institutions and for building predictive models to identify customers at risk of churning.

 ## Project Overview
-**Objective**: Predict which customers are likely to churn (i.e., stop doing business with the company) in the next quarter.
+**Objective**: Predict which customers are likely to churn (i.e., stop doing business with the bank).

 ## Step-by-Step Process

 ### 1. Define the Problem
-- **Business Understanding**: Meet with stakeholders to understand the business context, objectives, and the importance of predicting churn.
 - **Goals**: Reduce churn rate by identifying at-risk customers and implementing retention strategies.

 ### 2. Data Collection
-- **Internal Data**: Collect data from various internal sources such as CRM, transaction databases, customer service logs, and marketing platforms.
-- **External Data**: Integrate external data that might influence churn, like economic indicators or social media sentiment.
+The data has been pulled from a [Kaggle banking churn datastet](https://www.kaggle.com/datasets/saurabhbadole/bank-customer-churn-prediction-dataset?resource=download) and contains the following features:
+- **CustomerID**: Unique identifier for each customer.
+- **Surname**: Customer’s last name.
+- **CreditScore**: Numerical value representing the customer's credit score.
+- **Geography**: The customer’s location (e.g., France, Spain, Germany).
+- **Gender**: Customer's gender (Male/Female).
+- **Age**: Customer's age.
+- **Tenure**: Number of years the customer has been with the bank.
+- **Balance**: Account balance.
+- **NumOfProducts**: Number of bank products the customer uses.
+- **HasCrCard**: Binary flag indicating whether the customer has a credit card (1 = Yes, 0 = No).
+- **IsActiveMember**: Binary flag indicating whether the customer is an active member (1 = Yes, 0 = No).
+- **EstimatedSalary**: Customer’s estimated salary.
+- **Exited**: Binary flag indicating whether the customer has churned (1 = Yes, 0 = No).

 ### 3. Data Preparation
+- **Exploratory Data Analysis (EDA)**: Analyze distributions, correlations, and visualize data to understand patterns and relationships.
 - **Cleaning**: Handle missing values, remove duplicates, and correct errors.
-- **Transformation**: Normalize/standardize data, encode categorical variables, and create new features (e.g., customer tenure, average purchase value).
+- **Transformation**: Normalize/standardize data, encode categorical variables, and create new features.
-- **Exploratory Data Analysis (EDA)**: Analyze distributions, correlations, and visualize data to understand patterns and relationships.

 ### 4. Feature Engineering
-- **Behavioral Features**: Frequency of purchases, average purchase amount, customer service interactions.
-- **Demographic Features**: Age, location, gender.
-- **Engagement Features**: Email open rates, response to promotions, website visit frequency.
+-

 ### 5. Model Selection and Training
 - **Data Splitting**: Split data into training and test sets (e.g., 70% training, 30% testing).